 Other initiatives were also adopted in order to expedite the IP registration process have been introduced.
 The idea is not only to clear backlog but also to streamline the whole procedure.

 +Enforcement of the new trademark rules.
 The provisions mentioned in the new trademark rules can be seen here;

 +Prompt actions for the applications sent under Right to Information Act;

-+Automation of renewal of registration process;
++Automation of trademark renewal process;

 +Official communications to be sent to the applicant’s/agent’s email id